Low-Rank Filtering and Smoothing for Sequential Deep Learning: Experiments

 \subsection{Integrating Domain Knowledge via Q}

-We now examine the benefits of incorporating domain knowledge, \ie how tasks are related, via the dynamics model, specifically, the process noise matrix $\mQ$.
-Roughly speaking, $\mQ$ adds uncertainty to the next task's model parameters (see \cref{eq:lgf:state_space:transition}), describes how related the tasks are, and thus controls the model's flexibility across tasks.
-For $\mQ\!=\!0$, we implicitly assume that all sub-tasks $t$ belong to the same task, or that the optimal model parameters do not change between tasks.
-By using a structured $\mQ$ we can incorporate how we believe the tasks and therefore the model parameters change, \eg indicating that mostly the lower layers of the network change.
+We examine the benefits of incorporating domain knowledge, \ie how tasks are related, via the dynamics model, specifically, the process noise matrix $\mQ$.
+Roughly speaking, $\mQ$ adds uncertainty to the next task's model parameters (\cref{eq:lgf:state_space:transition}), describes task relationship, and thus controls the model's flexibility.
+For $\mQ\!=\!0$, we assume all sub-tasks $t$ belonging to a shared meta-task, or that the optimal model parameters do not change between tasks.
+In contrast, by using a structured $\mQ$, we can incorporate how we believe the tasks, and therefore the model parameters, change, \eg indicating that mostly the lower layers of the network change.
+This could be uselful in Bayesian optimization, for example, in material discovery with the use of foundation models \citep{kristiadi2024soberlookllmsmaterial}.

-\textbf{Setting:} We move to a more realistic \dataset, \camelyon \citep{koh2021wilds}, which consists of images of either healthy or cancerous cells collected from different hospitals.
-To showcase the benefits of $\mQ$ (and later the smoother in \Cref{sec:exp_smoother}), we create a continual learning task with an \emph{ordered} series of tasks that we term \textsc{Gradual \camelyon}, by gradually change the brightness of the samples (all from hospital $0$) between tasks.
-Task $t\!=\!1$ has the darkest and the last task, $t\!=\!5$, has the brightest pixels.
-We use a model with three convolutional layers followed by two dense layers (see \Cref{app:exp_details_setup} for full experimental details), and we compare two types of transition noise: An isotropic, scalar-times-identity \(\mQ\), and a structured \(\mQ\) with non-zero values only on the lowest layer (including biases), motivated by the knowledge that brightness changes likely mostly affect the lower convolutional layers.
+\textbf{Setting:} We empirically examine this on the \camelyon \dataset \citep{koh2021wilds}, which consists of images of either healthy or cancerous cells collected from different hospitals.
+To showcase the benefits of $\mQ$ (and the smoother in \cref{sec:exp_smoother}), we create a continual learning task with an \emph{ordered} series of tasks that we term \textsc{Gradual \camelyon}, by gradually changing the brightness of the samples between tasks.
+Task $t\!=\!1$ has the darkest and task $t\!=\!5$ has the brightest pixels.
+We use a network with three convolutional and two dense layers (\cref{app:exp_details_setup} provides full details).